AmulyaJain2004/CUniverse-Exploring-C-Cosmos/README.md

 3. Follow the instructions provided in each project's README for building and running the code.

 ## Directory Structure
-Explore the constellations of `/Basics of C language`, `/Advance C Programming`traverse the galaxies of `/projects`.
+Explore the constellations of `/Basics of C language`, `/Advance C Programming`traverse the galaxies of `/projects` and harness the power of `/resources`.
 Together, we'll create a celestial atlas of C programming excellence.

 The repository is organized as follows: -